Formula feeding your baby

 Good hygiene is crucial when you’re making your baby’s formula milk, it’s recommended to make it when your baby needs it, not before.

-Your baby’s immune system is less developed than an adult’s, so there’s a chance they can get ill if you don’t follow the instructions.
+Your baby’s immune system is less developed than an adult’s, so there’s a chance they can get ill if you don’t follow the instructions and powdered infant formula is not a sterile product once opened so careful preparation ensures that any bacteria present is killed by using water above 70 degrees.

 Here is a step-by-step guide on how to safely make your baby’s formula milk, plus other important information about making a formula feed safely.